SDL-Hercules-390/hyperion/readme/README.HDL.md

 The instruction section registers inserts optional instructions, or modifies existing instructions.

-Instructions are generally defined with DEF_INST(instname) which results in an external reference of s370_instname, s390_instname and z900_instname.
-If an instruction is not defined for a certain architecture mode then UNDEF_INST(instname) must be used for that given architecture mode.
+Instructions are generally defined with `DEF_INST(instname)` which results in an external reference of `s370_instname`, `s390_instname` and `z900_instname`.
+If an instruction is not defined for a certain architecture mode then `UNDEF_INST(instname)` must be used for that given architecture mode.

-The instruction section is optional
+The instruction section is optional.

 ```
 HDL_INSTRUCTION_SECTION;